Skip to main content

 5.11 Costs of the Application

-It is a requirement that the Board’s decision states the costs to be paid by the applicant: -
+It is a requirement that the Commission’s decision states the costs to be paid by the applicant: -

-a) To the Board for the costs incurred by it in conducting any pre-application consultations and complying with any scoping request,
+a) To the Commission for the costs incurred by it in conducting any pre-application consultations and complying with any scoping request,

-(b) To the Board for the costs incurred by it in determining the application,
+(b) To the Commission for the costs incurred by it in determining the application,

 (c) To the planning authority for its reasonable costs incurred during the course of consideration of the application,